 Now, when some people hear about teak as an investment they say, “Isn’t it actually high risk?
 What if someone cuts down the trees?”
 That is a real concern, which is why it’s important to work with an experienced plantation owner who has invested in security and expert management.
 Those two factors are vitally important considerations when trying to grow a healthy, successful teak plantation.
 Yes, sometimes even more important than the environmental conditions.

-While the timber industry is nothing new, it’s always been a favorite investment of the top 1%, the opportunity being offered at Gran Pacifica truly is unique.
+While the timber industry is nothing new, it’s always been a favorite investment of the top 1%, the opportunity being offered at Gran Pacifica truly and Nicaragua Timber Industry is unique.
 As mentioned above, the trees keep growing, no matter what.
 And that means their value does as well.
 Gran Pacifica is giving the average investor the chance to get in at the very beginning and maximize the trees’ growth potential, an opportunity usually reserved for corporate investors and insiders.
 Each year, the price of entry will increase.
-That is, if there are still teak parcels remaining after the first year.
-Act now, and request the plantation’s business plan.* Watch the value of your investment grow year after year, and physically touch your trees as they grow from saplings into the mighty teak used for boat decks and heirloom furniture.
+That is if there are still teak parcels remaining after the first year.
+Watch the value of your investment grow year after year, and physically touch your trees as they grow from saplings into the mighty teak used for boat decks and heirloom furniture.